Skip to main content

 Complete the required fields:

-• Campaign Title: The title that will be displayed to other users.
+• Title: The title that will be displayed to other users.

-• Header Image: The image that will be displayed as the campaign header.
+• Header Image: The image that will be displayed as the network call header.

 • Supported submission types: Choose one or several types of submissions you wish to receive.

-• Essential information: Upload any relevant files or documents to support your campaign.
+• Essential information: Upload any relevant files or documents to support your network call.

-• Details: The main body of the campaign text, describing the campaign and its purpose.
+• Details: The main body of the network call text describing the call and its purpose.

-• Campaign summary: A short version of your campaign description.
+• Summary: A short version of your network call description.
 This may appear in specific areas of the platform and in automated newsletters.

-• Points of contact: Add users from your team who should receive notifications about submissions and campaign activity.
+• Points of contact: Add users from your team who should receive notifications about submissions and network call activity.

-Check out our best practices to otpimize your campaign creation.
+Check out our best practices to optimize the creation of your network call.

 Submit for review

-Once your campaign details are complete, click Save, then Send for review.
+Once your network call details are complete, click Save, then Send for review.

-Your campaign will be reviewed by Inpart in-house experts to ensure it meets best practices and achieve good results.
+Inpart's in-house experts will review your network call to ensure it meets best practices and achieves good results.
 Your Account Manager will contact you if any optimizations are recommended.

-Once your campaign passed the review, the status will update to Inpart Approved.
+Once your network call passes the review, the status will update to Inpart Approved.

-Click Edit to open the campaign and Publish to make your campaign live.
+Click Edit to open the network call and Publish to make it live.

 A pop-up will open.
 Select the closing date.
-This will determine when the campaign will stop appearing to submitter users.
+This will determine when the network call will stop appearing to submitter users.

-If you need to share your campaign with colleagues who do not have access to Connect Enterprise, you can export it as a PDF.
+If you need to share your network call with colleagues who do not have access to Connect Enterprise, you can export it as a PDF.

-Click View PDF to generate and download your campaign document.
+Click View PDF to generate and download your network call as a document.

 • An introduction about your company - this can include a link to the company website or any other additional information.

-• An overview of your interests – a brief summary of your interests in the given topic area, and the problem you hope to find solutions to.
-It’s helpful to include the intended application for the solutions you source (E.g. the specific therapeutics area(s)).
+• An overview of your interests – a summary of your interests in the given topic area, and the problem you hope to find solutions to.
+It’s helpful to include the intended application for the solutions you source (E.g., the specific therapeutic area(s)).

 • Specific approaches of interest – preferred drug modalities or material/chemistries, processes or techniques.